 This item has a high speed and breaks down food fast enough and to tiny pieces making it compatible with the septic tank system.
 It works at 2700RPM and 3/4HP.
 The way it works makes it reduces the cases of jamming and clogging.

-With its sound seal technology, there’s barely noise as its working on the food waste.
+With its sound seal technology, there’s barely any noise as it’s working on the food waste.
 What’s more, it’s a powerful item that has a 1HP for the powerful grinding of the food.
 It further uses the dura induction motor.

-Also, it has the stainless-steel components for the grinding process.
-It takes the food through 3 multi-grind stages to ensure it breaks the food down to very tiny pieces.
+Also, it has stainless-steel components for the grinding process.
+It takes the food through 3 multi-grind stages to ensure it breaks the food down into very tiny pieces.
 It further has the jam assist in ensuring you will not experience any form of jamming.